Mahadevi Varma: Women's advocacy

 Varma is also considered among the pioneers of feminism in India.
-Her career had always revolved around writing, editing, and teaching, all of which significantly contributed to the development of Prayag Mahila Vidyapeeth in Allahabad.
-This kind of responsibility was considered a revolutionary step in the field of women's education at the time.
+Throughout her career, Varma's work in writing, editing, and teaching significantly advanced the development of Prayag Mahila Vidyapeeth College in Allahabad.
+This level of responsibility was considered a significant step in the field of women's education at the time.
 She also worked as a school principal.
-In 1923, she took over Chand, the women's leading magazine.
-In the year 1955, Varma established the Literary Parliament in Allahabad with the help of Ilachandra Joshi and eventually took up the editorship of its publication.
-She laid the foundation for women poets' conferences in India.
+In 1923, she took over Chand, the leading women's magazine.
+In 1955, Varma established the Literary Parliament in Allahabad with the help of Ilachandra Joshi and eventually took up the editorship of its publication.
+This laid the foundation for women poets' conferences in India.
 Mahadevi was greatly influenced by Buddhism.
-Under the influence of Mahatma Gandhi, she took up public service and worked in Jhansi in support of the Indian freedom struggle.
+Under the influence of Mahatma Gandhi, she took up public service and worked in Jhansi in support of the Indian struggle for freedom.

 In 1937, Mahadevi Varma built a house in the village of Umagarh, Ramgarh, Uttarakhand, 25 km from Nainital.
 She named it Meera Temple.
 She started working for the people of the village and their education.
 She dedicated herself to women's education and their economic self-sufficiency.
 Today, this bungalow is known as the Mahadevi Sahitya Museum.
-Through sustained efforts, she fostered courage and determination in supporting women's liberation and development.
+She advocated for women's education and economic self-sufficiency.

 Her strong condemnation of social stereotypes earned her recognition as a women's rights advocate.
 She had also been called a social reformer due to her development work and public service towards women and their education.
 Throughout her creations, there are no visions of pain or anguish anywhere, but the indomitable creative fury reflected in the society's desire for change and an innate attachment towards development.

-In Hindu, Stree Ka Patnitva (The Wifehood of Hindu Women) marriage is compared to slavery.
+In her essay Stree Ka Patnitva (“The Wifehood of Hindu Women”), Varma compared traditional marriage structures to forms of social subjugation.
 She writes that, without affiliation to any political or financial authority, women are relegated to roles as wives and mothers.
 Her feminism is often overshadowed by her poetic persona.
-Through poems like Cha, she explores themes and ideas of female sexuality, while her short stories, such as Biblia, discuss the subject of experiences of women's physical and mental abuse.
+Through poems like Cha, she explores themes and ideas of female sexuality.
+In her short story, Biblia, she addresses the subject of women's physical and mental abuse.

-She spent most of her life in Allahabad (Prayagraj), Uttar Pradesh.
-She died in Allahabad on 11 September 1987.
+She spent most of her life in Allahabad (now Prayagraj), Uttar Pradesh, where she died on 11 September 1987.

 Works

 Varma was a poet as well as a distinguished prose and story writer.
-Her works are as listed below:
+Her works are listed below: